gtech-mulearn/Top-100-Coders/profile/adityakrishnan@mulearn.md

-# Adityakrishnan
-## Software Engineer @ Baton Systems
+# Adityakrishnan | Software Engineer @ Baton Systems

 ### About Me

-> Final-year Bachelor of Technology (B.Tech.) student in Computer Science and Engineering interested in the latest IT technologies.
+> Bachelor of Technology (B.Tech.) graduate in Computer Science and Engineering interested in the latest IT technologies.
 A fast learner and team player with years of experience working as an developer with challenging environments and diverse teams.
 A passionate programmer and thriving analyst who has applied computer algorithms to solve real-world problems like field-level pest detection and live pothole detection.

 ---